wp-blocks/cf7-antispam/readme.txt

 b8 cuts the text to classify to pieces, extracting stuff like email addresses, links and HTML tags and of course normal words.
 For each such token, it calculates a single probability for a text containing it being spam, based on what the filter has learned so far. b8 is a free software form Tobias Leupold, who I thank for making it available to everyone.

 == Changelog ==

 = 0.2.4 =
 * A new section "Advanced Section" that can be unlocked at the end of cf7a options.
 I will put the more complex options there to make the interface easier.
 * Improved spam management with flamingo
+* New automatic options update handler
 * Selectable encryption cypher
 * Improved browser detection
-* Solves installation failure (in very rare conditions) if Flamingo is installed and, while running additional installation scripts, characters that cannot be stored in the database are found in the emails content (such as emojis before encoding conversion).
+* Fix installation failure (in very rare conditions) when Flamingo is installed and in mail message there are some non-utf8 characters.
 * Documentation Update

 = 0.2.3 =